intel/auto-round/docs/tips_and_tricks.md

 use `auto-round --model xxx --quant_lm_head`.

 **Reasoning:** For models with 7B or more parameters, quantizing the LM-head has minimal impact on accuracy, and it offers a reasonable compression rate for the model.
-But We do find that lm-head quantization could bring large accuracy drop of IFEVAL task for Qwen2.5-14B-Instruct, so you may need a verification for you model.
+But we do find that lm-head quantization could bring large accuracy drop of IFEVAL task for Qwen2.5-14B-Instruct, so you may need a verification for you model.

 | GLM4-chat Metric                           | BF16   | INT4 (6.4G) | INT4-quantized-LM-head (5.5G) |